WATCH TODAY: Gov. Newsom to detail guidelines for reopening California dine-in restaurants during press conference

 Per the recommendations, only family members or people who live together would sit at the same table.
 Buffets, salad bars and shared bread baskets would be out.
 Salt and pepper shakers could be replaced by bottles of hand sanitizer.
 And meals could arrive from food servers sheathed in face masks.

-Check back here on noon on Tuesday, May 12 when Gov. Newsom is expected to release specifics.
+Check back here on noon today, May 12 when Gov. Newsom is expected to release specifics.
 Eyewitness News will be live streaming the press conference starting at noon.

+The restaurant industry has taken a major hit since the stay-at-home order went into effect about two months ago.
+Some restaurants across the state have offered takeout and delivery services, while others temporarily closed.

 On Monday, leaders of California, Oregon, Washington, Nevada and Colorado have signed a joint letter requesting $1 trillion in aid from the federal government.